 In 1904 he built the King Edward High School (the city’s first) at Oak and 12th – which burned down in 1973.
 He built the McLennan & McFeely warehouse (these days called Koret Lofts) in 1907, the various additions to the massive Kelly Douglas Warehouse (these days The Landing) on Water Street from 1907 to 1913, The Metropole Hotel (as the Traveller’s Hotel) on Abbott Street in 1910, the Fleck Brothers building on Powell Street, which he may have designed, also in 1910, the eastern half of the Malkin Warehouse (which some sources say he also designed) in 1912.

 In 1915 his business premises were on Pender Street, and in 1918 he built the Abbotsford Hotel where his yard had been located.
-No architect is associated with the building, and the building permit (for $70,000) says he designed and built it himself.
+No architect is associated with the building, and the building permit (for $70,000, obtained in 1911) says he designed and built it himself.

 He remained owner of the hotel until his death and it was sold by his son in 1929.
 It still stands today as the Days Inn Hotel, missing from the city’s Heritage Register but still a fine example of a 90+ year old building.